infothrill/python-launchd/README.rst

         print(job.label, job.pid, job.status, job.properties, job.plistfilename)

-Detecting launchd runtime properties based on a label works by manually instantiating a LaunchdJob instance and querying its properties, either by specifying 'query' in the constructor or calling .refresh():
+To query existing job properties, instantiate a LaunchdJob instance with a label and query its pid, lastatus and properties:

 .. code-block:: python

     # PID of Finder
-    print(launchd.LaunchdJob("com.apple.Finder", query=True).pid)
+    print(launchd.LaunchdJob("com.apple.Finder").pid)

     # Detecting if a job is defined
     if launchd.LaunchdJob("com.apple.Fubar").exists():